Geometry and Perception Guided Gaussians for Multiview-consistent 3D Generation from a Single Image: Method

 \subsection{Different Prior Knowledge Guidance}

-In this subsection, we analyze the role of different priors in improving generation quality.
+We introduce the proposed method by first analyzing the role of different priors in improving generation quality.
 Specifically, we address challenges related to initializing and optimizing Gaussian representations.
-Unlike reconstruction tasks, structure-from-motion (SfM) methods cannot be applied due to having only a single input image.
+Unlike reconstruction tasks, structure-from-motion (SfM) methods cannot be applied due to the only one input image.
 Additionally, optimization becomes challenging given only a frontal viewpoint, limiting the guidance available for Gaussian training.

-\subsubsection{Geometry Prior.}
+\subsubsection{Geometry Prior}

-Considering that extending the geometric representation can achieve alignment between the geometrical data and the CLIP embedding space \cite{radford2021learning}.
+We assume that geometry prior provides the initialization information for the single input image.
+A previous work \cite{radford2021learning} has shown that extending the geometric representation can achieve alignment between the geometrical data and the CLIP embedding space.
 The geometry prior can be acquired through retrieving structurally analogous 3D shapes from an external dataset, following \cite{chen2024sculpt3d}, which chooses to incorporate external 3D prior information into text-to-3D generation by designing a shape supervision loss based on prior 3D shapes.
 However, it is crucial to recognize the inherent distinction between these two generation tasks: while text-to-3D generation emphasizes high-level semantic alignment with text descriptions, image-to-3D generation requires that the frontal perspective of the generated object is exactly the same as the provided image in pixel level.
-Directly applying 3D shape supervision loss may lead to conflicts between the input perspective and the generated perspective, so we use the retrieved 3D shapes to initialize Gaussian positions to ensure an accurate representation that is smoother, structurally consistent, and closely aligned with the target object.
+Directly applying 3D shape supervision loss may lead to conflicts between the input perspective and the generated perspective, so we adopt the retrieved 3D shapes to initialize Gaussian positions so as to ensure the coarse shape representation, which makes it easier to converge to the target shape after optimization.

-Specifically, we use the recently released OpenShape\cite{liu2023openshape} model, which scales up the 3D backbone to align with CLIP as our 3D retrieval module.
+Specifically, we use the recently released OpenShape \cite{liu2023openshape} model, which scales up the 3D backbone to align with CLIP as our 3D retrieval module.
 The retrieved 3D shape provides coarse shape reference for the generation process.

-\subsubsection{Perception Prior.}
+\subsubsection{Perception Prior}

 2D diffusion models have demonstrated powerful capabilities in image generation.
 Zero-1-to-3 \cite{liu2023zero} fine-tunes diffusion models to synthesize arbitrary views of an object given only a single frontal view, while SyncDreamer~\cite{liu2023syncdreamer} and MVDFusion~\cite{hu2024mvd} further extend this concept by modeling joint probability distributions of multiview images, enabling simultaneous multiview image generation.